Melchor Rodríguez García: Education and early career

 Rodríguez studied at the asylum school.
 When he was thirteen years old, he began to work as a coppersmith in a workshop in Seville.
 He attempted to become a bullfighter and left his home to visit various fairs.
 El Cossío (the bullfighting encyclopedia) contains a reference to Rodríguez, cited as the only right-hander who combined bullfighting with politics.
 Rodríguez fought in Sanlúcar de Barrameda in 1913, and later in increasingly important squares until he reached the Puerta de Alcalá bullring.
 There he suffered a serious injury in August 1918.
 He retired in 1920, after some more bullfights in Salamanca and Seville.

 After his bullfighting career, Rodríguez moved to Madrid in 1921, where he began to work as a sheet metal worker.
 Around this time, he joined the Unión General de Trabajadores (UGT).
 He began to be attracted to the Labor Movement and joined the Confederación Nacional del Trabajo (CNT).
 Shortly after, he was appointed president of the Anarchist Trade Union of Carrocera.
-He began the fight for the rights of inmates, a fight that would cost him time in prison during the monarchy and the Second Republic.
+He spent time in prison during the monarchy and the Second Republic for his publications and for organizing strikes.